zammad/zammad-admin-documentation/channels/facebook.rst

 After that, you are technically ready to go.
 Test it by creating a post and answer the ticket in Zammad.
-You should also consider to verify your business account as well as set switching your Meta app from "Development" to "Live".
+You should also consider to verify your business account as well as switch your Meta app from "Development" to "Live".